 Bold Changes in Financial Stability

-In the Greater Stark County area, many families live paycheck-to-paycheck with no clear path to a more stable future.
+In the Greater Stark County area, many families live paycheck-to-paycheck with no clear path to financial stability.
 But poverty doesn’t have to be permanent.

 At United Way of Greater Stark County, we help create a pathway to financial stability by equipping people with the tools they need to get better jobs, keep more of what they earn and save for their children’s futures.